csglab/gedi2/README.md

 A high-performance, memory-efficient R package for integrating gene expression data from single-cell RNA sequencing experiments.
 GEDI 2.0 implements a unified generative model for interpretable latent embedding of multi-sample, multi-condition single-cell data.

+See the full Documentation in the [wiki page.](https://github.com/csglab/gedi2/wiki)

 ### System Requirements